2019 National Race Amity Conference

 Boston Marriott Quincy, 1000 Marriott Drive, Quincy, MA

-The theme of the Conference is Celebrating Race Amity in the Legal Arena.
+The theme of the Conference is “Finding our Paths in Bridging The Racial Divide”.

 Mission of the National Center for Race Amity

 Race relations in America will not substantially improve unless the public discourse on race moves beyond the blame/grievance framework to one that recognizes and celebrates our ability to overcome racial prejudice through association, amity, and collaboration.
 While the tradition of racial oppression was unfolding, a parallel tradition, largely hidden and poorly understood, was demonstrating some of the most positive qualities to be found in American history.
 This, “The Other Tradition”, of close collaboration, amity, and love has served as the moral and spiritual counterweight to the dominant tradition of racism that occupies so much of our national history.
 The Other Tradition offers a new entry point for the public discourse on race.
 Race Amity is the mission of our actions and object of our work at the National Center for Race Amity.

 The National Race Amity Conference offers participants positive, focused opportunities for intimate discussion circles, interactive panels, and informative sessions on a variety of topics central to the main theme of race amity in the United States.